2 min read

 Spring is a beautiful time to go and explore our mountains.
-Here are 5 tips from one of our avid users and outdoor adventurer, Brigid, on how she gets ready and puts in the work in the winter & spring to tackle big objectives, hikes and overnight trips over the summer.
+Below are some of the best hiking tips from one of our avid users and outdoor adventurer, Brigid, on how she gets ready and puts in the work in the winter & spring to tackle big objectives, hikes and overnight trips over the summer.

 The sun is out and the air is actually starting to feel warm again; that means it is time to get into shape for spring hiking!
 In order to avoid injury, it’s important to strengthen those hiking muscles along with increasing your cardio capacity.
 The following suggestions are methods that I personally use to get ready for spring/summer hiking.